What Is Spinal Stenosis?

 - Loss of bladder or bowel control.
 In extreme cases, it weakens the nerves to the bladder or bowel.

-If you’re having symptoms, you might want to talk them over with your doctor.
+If you’re having symptoms, talk them over with your doctor.
 If you’re having a loss of bladder or bowel control, call your doctor at once.

-When you visit your doctor, she’s likely to ask you questions about your medical history.
-After that, she might order at least one of the following tests to figure out whether you have the condition:
+The doctor will ask questions about your medical history.
+After that, they might order at least one of the following tests to figure out whether you have the condition:

 - X-rays.
 These can show how the shape of your vertebrae has changed.